SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_MVP-DEC-4-IP.md

 ## Notes

-This driver does not have a "General" page, as the available MIB files do not show general purpose information.
+This connector does not have a "General" page, as the available MIB files do not show general purpose information.